Clifford Circuits can be Properly PAC Learned if and only if $\textsf{RP}=\textsf{NP}$: Discussion and Open Problems

-\section{Discussion and open problems}
+\section{Discussion and Open Problems}

 In this work, we prove a negative result in proper learning of one of the best candidates for efficient PAC learning of quantum circuits.
-However, it should be noted that in many cases there exist improper learners even in the case where proper learning is \np-Hard, such as 2-clause CNF \citep{blum2015dp, BLUM1992117}.
+However, it should be noted that in many cases there exist improper learners even in the case where proper learning is \np-hard, such as 2-clause CNF, 3-DNF, and intersection of half spaces\citep{blum2015dp, BLUM1992117, Haghtalab2020}.
 This immediately leaves the problem of whether or not an improper learner exists for Clifford circuits.
 One way of showing hardness would be to leverage cryptographic hardness such as in \citet{kharitonov_1993, arunachalam_2021}.
 Another approach would be to assume the hardness of random k-DNF, such as the work of \citet{daniely16}.
-Unfortunately, the work of \citet{2020Caro} is no longer useful in the improper learning case.
+For upper bounds, the work of \citet{2020Caro} can also be used to get agnostic generalization results, providing a possible pathway to answering research questions in that direction.

+Another thing worth considering is that the hardness results only apply for small errors (roughly $1/\poly(n)$).
+And while this is sufficient to give complexity-theoretic hardness for the kinds of PAC learners (i.e., strong proper learners) originally introduced by \citet{valiant1984theory}, it would be nice to get hardness results for larger errors as in the work by \citet{venkatesan_2009}.
+This work involved using PCP/hardness-of-approximation ideas to show that even constant training error was \np-hard.

 We also note that a single output bit of a CNOT circuit is simply an XOR, which is easy to learn efficiently if there is no noise.
 However, because we are dealing with reversible computation each output bit has to be a linearly independent XOR such that each input bit is recoverable.
 Finding a CNOT circuit that matches a single XOR function $f$ can be done by sampling expected $\mathcal{O}(n)$ random XOR until we get $n$ linearly independent XOR with one of them being $f$ (see \cref{ssec:single_measurement}).
 Thus, the entire difficulty of proper learning CNOT circuits is this linear independence of the output bits.
 As such, even though $\textsf{AC}^0 \subseteq \textsf{TC}^0 \subseteq \textsf{NC}^1 \subseteq \textsf{L} \subseteq \oplus \textsf{L}$ with the lower classes having improper hardness results based on cryptographic hardness \citep{kharitonov_1993}, one cannot directly give an improper learning result for CNOT circuits despite the fact that simulating CNOT circuits is complete for $\oplus \textsf{L}$.